MonetDB/monetdb-r-docker/README.md

 The default database on the image, as well as databases created with the startup script, have R integration enabled.

 ## Ports
-MonetDB runs on port 50000 by default, which is open on the image.
+MonetDB runs on port 50000 by default, which is exposed on the image.